aiven/devportal/docs/products/opensearch/concepts/shards-number.rst

 Optimal number of shards
 ==========================

-A key component of using OpenSearch is determining the optimal number of shards for your index.
+A key component of using OpenSearch® is determining the optimal number of shards for your index.
 This article provides helpful insights on choosing the appropriate number of shards and maximizing performance.

 Considerations for optimal shard count
 ----------------------------------------